Visual AI Takes Quality Control to a New Level

 Michal Lukáč, Ximilar

-24. February 2021
+Michal Lukáč February 24, 2021

 Visual Quality Control by Ximilar

 Have you heard about The Big Hack?
 The Big Hack story was about a tiny probe (small chip) inserted on computer motherboards by Chinese manufacturing companies.
 Attackers then could infiltrate any server workstation containing these motherboards, many of which were installed in large US-based companies and government agencies.
-The thing is, the probes were so small, and the motherboards so complex, they were almost impossible to spot by the human eye.
-You can take this post as a guide to help you navigate in the latest trends of AI in the industry with a primary focus on AI-based visual inspection systems.
+The thing is, the probes were so small, and the motherboards so complex, that they were almost impossible to spot by the human eye.
+You can take this post as a guide to help you navigate the latest trends of AI in the industry with a primary focus on AI-based visual inspection systems.

 AI Adoption by Companies Worldwide